FatemehInanloo/FatemehInanloo/README.md

 As a **Microsoft Certified Power BI Data Analyst Associate** with over 8 years of experience in business intelligence and data analytics, I work with data to support better decisions and improve business performance.

 My background includes working across the full BI lifecycle **from data preparation and ETL processes to data modeling, visualization, and reporting**.
-I mainly work with Power BI, SQL Server, and Excel, and I enjoy turning complex datasets into dashboards that are easy to understand and useful for stakeholders.
+I mainly work with Power BI, SQL Server, and  Microsoft Fabric, and I enjoy turning complex datasets into dashboards that are easy to understand and useful for stakeholders.

-Over the years, I’ve built a variety of Power BI reports and dashboards focused on delivering practical insights and aligning analytics with real business needs.
+Over the years, I’ve develop a variety of Power BI reports and dashboards focused on delivering practical insights and aligning analytics with real business needs.

 ### Technical Expertise